Oil palm geneticist (Montpellier, France, 2020-present)

 Oil palm breeder/Geneticist (Pobè, Benin, 2006-2011)

 My researches primarily focus on breeding methodologies in order to maximize the genetic gain.
-I am mostly interested in quantitative genetics, genomics and statistics applied to oil palm and, to a lesser extent, rubber tree breeding.
+I am mostly interested in quantitative genetics, genomics and statistics applied to oil palm and rubber tree breeding.

 ***PhD studies (2011 - 2014): Factors controling the efficiency of genomic selection in oil palm (Elaeis guineensis)